nate-brown-dev/reading-notes/courses/code-201/class-03.md

 `x *= f()` -> x = x * f(x)
 `x /= f()` -> x = x / f(x)

-### Read the code below and evaluate the last expression and explain what the result would be and why.
+### Read the code below and evaluate the last expression and explain what the result would be and why

  let a = 10;
  let b = 'dog';